biocorecrg/RNAseq_course_2019/docs/module1.md

 ```

-Let's inspect these files, count the number of reads and check the read length:
+Let's inspect these files, count the number of reads, and check the read length:

 ```{bash}
 zcat resources/A549_25_3chr10_2.fastq.gz |more